 The validity of the Hain common stock to be issued in the merger will be passed upon for Hain by Cahill Gordon & Reindel LLP.
 Certain tax consequences of the merger will be passed upon for Spectrum by Cooley Godward LLP and for Hain by Cahill Gordon & Reindel LLP.
-From time to time, Cahill Gordon & Reindel LLP has represented Hain and may continue to represent Hain and Hain's subsidiaries in connection with various legal matters.
+Cahill Gordon & Reindel LLP acts as Hain's regular outside counsel.
 Roger Meltzer, a partner of Cahill Gordon & Reindel LLP, is also a member of Hain's board of directors.
 Mr. Meltzer receives compensation as a board member.